timescale/docs.timescale.com-content/getting-started/scaling-out.md

 In the multi-node topology ([architecture][]), all nodes are TimescaleDB instances.
 The data are distributed and stored in TimescaleDB instances, called data nodes.
-The distributed data are accessed through distributed hypertable on another TimescaleDB instance, called the *access node*.
+The distributed data are accessed through a distributed hypertable on another TimescaleDB instance, called the *access node*.
 The access node is the entry point for any access to data in the cluster.